 Table 1-1.
-MVME230x Models
+MVME240x Models

-The MVME230x interfaces to the VMEbus via the P1 and P2 connectors.
+The MVME240x interfaces to the VMEbus via the P1 and P2 connectors, which use the new 5-row 160-pin connectors as specified in the proposed VME64 Extension Standard.
 It also draws +5V, +12V, and -12V power from the VMEbus backplane through these two connectors.
-The +3.3V power, used for the PCI bridge chip and possibly for the PMC mezzanine, is derived onboard from the +5V power.
+The +3.3V and 2.5V power, used for the PCI bridge chip and possibly for the PMC mezzanine, is derived onboard from the +5V power.

 Support for two IEEE P1386.1 PCI mezzanine cards is provided via eight 64-pin SMT connectors.
-Front panel openings are provided on the MVME230x board for the two PMC slots.
+Front panel openings are provided on the MVME240x board for the two PMC slots.

 In addition, there are 64 pins of I/O from PMC slot 1 and 46 pins of I/O from PMC slot 2 that are routed to P2.
 The two PMC slots may contain two single-wide PMCs or one double-wide PMC.
+There are also two RJ45 connectors on the front panel: one for the Ethernet 10BaseT/100BaseTX interface, and one for the async serial debug port.
+The front panel also includes reset and abort switches and status LEDs.